 Northeast Alabama Community College believes that employment is an essential part of any education experience.
-Our Job Placement Specialist can assist students and alumni with obtaining employment.
-He can also provide job posting and recruitment for employers.
-Please see further information for students and employers below and contact Dara Patterson at 256.228.6001 or 256.638.4418, ext.
-2360 and by email at email@example.com.
+Our office can assist students and alumni with obtaining employment.
+We can also provide job posting and recruitment for employers.
+Please see further information for students and employers below and contact us at 256.228.6001 or 256.638.4418, ext.
+2306.

-If you are a graduate ready to begin your dream career or a student who just needs a part time job to support their way through college, our Job Placement Specialist is here to help.
-Dara Patterson will work with students and alumni to develop a résumé, improve interviewing skills, and apply for potential jobs.
-If you would like to may an appointment with him, please contact him at 256.228.6001 or 256.638.4418, ext.
-2360 and by email at firstname.lastname@example.org.
+If you are a graduate ready to begin your dream career or a student who just needs a part time job to support their way through college, we are here to help.
+We will work with students and alumni to develop a résumé, improve interviewing skills, and apply for potential jobs.
+If you would like to may an appointment with Sherry Whitten or Bryon Miller, please do so on AdvisorTrac (link) or contact us at 256.228.6001 or 256.638.4418, ext.
+2306 to schedule by phone.

-Aside from working with directly with students, the Job Placement Specialist maintains communication with employers by assisting with their job postings and recruitment.
-An especially valuable tool utilized in job placement is our new Symplicity software.
+Aside from working with directly with students, we maintain communication with employers by assisting with their job postings and recruitment.
+An especially valuable tool utilized in job placement is our new EMSI software.
 It enables you to view and apply for job openings in your field, upload your résumé, and gain more information on specific employers.

 Are you unsure of what to include in your résumé?
 A resume should be thorough, but concise.
 You want to showcase your talents and qualifications, but without including so much information that an employer becomes overwhelmed and tosses it in the trash.
 Yes, some résumés go directly into the trash!

-Our Job Placement Specialist, Dara Patterson, is a Certified Professional Résumé Writer (CPRW) who has crafted hundreds of résumés for students and graduates.
-He is more than happy to help you create a résumé worthy of an interview.
+Our résumé writers have crafted several résumés for students and graduates.
+We are more than happy to help you create a résumé worthy of an interview.

 The thought of a job interview can make even the most confident individual uneasy.
 Though interviews may be nerve-racking, they are a necessary step along the path to employment.